 - Evidence of recognition for contributions to teaching and learning beyond the university.

-- An electronic copy of the nomination dossier must be submitted to the Provost by the Dean no later than Dec.
-7, 2012.
+- An electronic copy of the nomination dossier must be emailed to Ana Vamadeva (email@example.com) in the Provost's Office by the Dean no later than Dec.
+6, 2013.
 The dossier should be no more than 30 pages in length with no addenda or appendixes.
 It should be organized according to the six selection criteria above and must include:

 - A cover letter of nomination from the Dean documenting that the nominee has met the above criteria.